JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Directory ``configs/sites`` contains site configurations for several HPC systems, as well as minimal configurations for macOS and Linux.
 The macOS and Linux configurations are **not** meant to be used as is, as user setups and package versions vary considerably.
 Instructions for adding this information can be found in :numref:`Section %s <NewSiteConfigs>`.

-Pre-configured sites are split into two categories: Tier 1 with officially support spack-stack installations (see :numref:`Section %s <Preconfigured_Supported_Sites_LocationTable>`), and Tier 2 (sites with configuration files that were tested at some point or have been contributed by others in the past, but that are not officially supported by the spack-stack team; see :numref:`Section %s <Preconfigured_Sites_Tier2>`).
+Pre-configured sites are split into two categories: Tier 1 with officially support spack-stack installations (see :numref:`Section %s <Preconfigured_Sites_Tier1>`), and Tier 2 (sites with configuration files that were tested at some point or have been contributed by others in the past, but that are not officially supported by the spack-stack team; see :numref:`Section %s <Preconfigured_Sites_Tier2>`).

 .. _Preconfigured_Sites_Tier1:
 =======================================================